 Buildings already designed to LEED, WELL, or Fitwel requirements have a leg up in this area.
-Designing for environmental health and lower carbon impacts has long been the selling point of these rating systems, but each feature criteria that can work to mitigate the spread of COVID-19, and help occupants adjust safely to a new normal.
-What follows is a look at what some of these design integrations are, and their health benefits in the context of COVID-19.
+Designing for environmental health and lower carbon impacts have long been key selling points of these rating systems, but each feature criteria that works to mitigate the spread of COVID-19 and helps occupants adjust safely to a new normal.

 WELL Air Precondition 3 and LEED v4.1 O+M (Indoor Environmental Quality [EQ] Prerequisite 1) require ventilation systems to be tested and balanced every five years and maintained to ASHRAE 62.1 air supply rates.
 This best practice should be adopted by building operators to ready their buildings for reopening as air supply rates can, and often do, drop below adequate levels as changes are made to system operations, building space use, and as equipment ages.

 With well-designed ventilation systems and periodic maintenance, building operators can minimize the spread of the virus.
 More so, increasing air supply by 30% over ASHRAE 62.1 (recommended by WELL Air Optimization 6 and LEED v4.1 BD+C EQ Credit 1) serves to provide additional fresh air that can help dilute the concentration of the virus in the breathing space.
 A higher air supply rate is standard practice in the healthcare industry and given the risk of COVID-19, it’s a good time to adopt this practice and tune/retrofit existing building equipment to bring in additional fresh air.
 Sensors added to the air supply systems can tie to the Building Management System providing regular air supply and air quality monitoring (WELL Air Optimization 8).